My visit: August 2022. Cost: Free !

 What was it?

-Morag Myerscough’s temporary colourful installation commissioned by English Heritage situated along Hadrian’s Wall in Hexham.
-Exciting to see the structure as you appeared up the hill, it was also nice that this was a site-specific piece that celebrated the North East’s history.
+Morag Myerscough’s temporary colourful installation commissioned by English Heritage situated along Hadrian’s Wall near Hexham.
+It was exciting to see the colourful structure appear as you walked up the hill, it was also important that this was a site-specific piece that celebrated the North East’s history.

 Why it mattered?

-A beautiful way to experience contemporary art in the fresh countryside air and in such a meaningful and historic location.
+It was a beautiful way to experience contemporary art in the fresh countryside air and in such a meaningful and historic location.
+Also it was somewhere local and beautiful that I wouldn’t normally go to!
+Usually I see Morag’s installations in London or down south so this was exciting that it was in the North East!

 My takeaway:

-Poetic and historical, physically being in and experiencing the view that had been used and seen 1900 years ago by the Romans at Hadrian’s Wall was a powerful way to experience art.
+Poetic and historical, physically being and experiencing the view that had been used and seen 1900 years ago at Hadrian’s Wall was a powerful way to experience this piece.

 Vibe:

-Vibrant and punchy contemporary colours contrast with the earthy landscape and the fort ruins.
-Bold type and patterns brought together create a dreamlike fort.
+Vibrant contemporary colours contrasted with the earthy landscape and the fort ruins of Northumberland.
+Bold type and patterns created by the community in the local area were brought together create a dreamlike fort.